Ezebillion/Simple_Shell/README.md

-Simple shell collaboration between Ezebillion and Gmcommunications2020
+Collaboration of the simple shell project